Working with us

 There may be a requirement for second interview for a smaller selection of candidates.

 Professionally designed selection tests can provide an objective and relatively accurate way of assessing key skills which are difficult to measure in an interview.
 Techniques are available to assess a wide range of skills and aptitudes at all levels.
 Examples include verbal reasoning, checking skills, numerical computation, clarification, personality and behaviour assessment.
 These techniques will only be used and interpreted by qualified and experienced assessors and there will be an opportunity for you to receive feedback following the tests.
 Such techniques are best used when the job details and the person specification show that it is essential to determine that a candidate has specific abilities, aptitudes or behaviour.
 Other types of tests can be used to provide alternative means of assessing candidates.
-These can include asking for a written report, a presentation, grouped discussion exercises and in-tray exercises.
+These can include asking for a written report, a presentation, group discussion exercises, work based practical tasks and in-tray exercises.

 As a service provider and local employer, Exmoor National Park Authority is committed to promoting equal opportunities and tackling social exclusion in everything it does.
 The Authority recognises its statutory equality duties under legislation in terms of service provision and employment and is committed to meet them.